Best Dog Dewormers

 This caramel-flavored (yes, you read that right) dewormer for dogs is very palatable to dogs and you’ll have no problem administering it.
 It comes in the form of liquid suspension, so you’ll just have to mix it with your pet’s meal and voila–no more worms!
 However, this is not a broad spectrum dewormer.
 Its active ingredient, pyrantel pamoate, removes and prevents reinfestation of large roundworms and hookworms.
 This deworming liquid is suitable for all dogs over two weeks of age–with the correct dosage.

 If you live in a mixed multi-pet household, you’ll love this budget-friendly anti-parasitic.
 You can use it on both cats and dogs with equally effective results, you’ll just have to adjust the dosage, and since this is a liquid anthelmintic, you won’t have any problem doing so.
 The active ingredient in this dewormer is piperazine citrate, so WormEze only works on large roundworms.
 The treatment should be repeated after 10 days to make sure it’s effective.
+This liquid dewormer is safe for puppies and kittens over 6 weeks of age.

 How to tell if your pet has worms